 We now differentiate between the requirements for new and revised submissions.
 You may choose to submit your manuscript as a single Word or PDF file to be used in the refereeing process.
 Only when your paper is at the revision stage, will you be requested to put your paper in to a 'correct format' for acceptance and provide the items required for the publication of your article.

 To find out more, please visit the Preparation section below.

-Types of papers
+Types of Article

 The Editorial Office has adopted a rating system, in order to establish which manuscripts will be sent out for peer review.
 The rating system allows the Editor to assess the manuscript in terms of the following criteria:* Presentation